-Police and Crime Commissioner and Tees Valley Combined Authority Elections - 7 May 2020
+Police and Crime Commissioner and Tees Valley Combined Authority Mayoral Elections - 6 May 2021

 In 2021, elections will be held for a Police and Crime Commissioner for the Durham Police Area and a Mayor for the Tees Valley Combined Authority, for the next three years.

 The PCC oversees the running of local police services and holds the Chief Constable to account on behalf of local people.
 The role involves: